rwpalmer/DFPlay/ff.md

  - close all
  - create new named folder or session

- Right-clicking on a "Folder would allow me to
+ Right-clicking on a "Folder" would allow me to

  - expand/collapse
  - close all